nyan222/roman_empire_zoomcamp/README.md

 #### cr2
 [Back to Criteria](#cr)

-### Step 5: Create resources in GCP using Terraform
+### Step 5: Creating resources in GCP using Terraform
 <details>
 <summary>Expand</summary>

 We will now create the resources in our google cloud project.
-Instead of creating these resources manually, it is easier to create them programmatically.
+Instead of creating these resources manually, it is easier to create them with Terraform.

-With Terraform installed, you are ready to create infrastructure.

 Clone this repository somewhere to your local machine:

 ``` bash
 git clone https://github.com/nyan222/roman_empire_zoomcamp.git
 ```
-In the week 1 of the Zoomcamp we did the same, but the problem is that we have to [create multiple BQ datasets](https://stackoverflow.com/questions/74586936/how-to-create-a-multiple-datasets-and-set-acess-in-bigquery) for dbt dev and prod and with 'raw' data.
+In the week 1 of the Zoomcamp we did the same and I've taken config from the homework, but now the problem is that we have to [create multiple BQ datasets](https://stackoverflow.com/questions/74586936/how-to-create-a-multiple-datasets-and-set-acess-in-bigquery) for dbt dev and prod and with 'raw' data.

 This repository contains four files related to Terraform: